Skip to main content

 }

-Add a new 'server' section with directives as below:
+In the 'http' section, add a new 'server' section with directives as below:

 server {